-On this day in 1959, the first Barbie doll goes on display at the American Toy Fair in New York City.
+On March 9, 1959, the first Barbie doll goes on display at the American Toy Fair in New York City.

 Eleven inches tall, with a waterfall of blond hair, Barbie was the first mass-produced toy doll in the United States with adult features.
 The woman behind Barbie was Ruth Handler, who co-founded Mattel, Inc. with her husband in 1945.
 After seeing her young daughter ignore her baby dolls to play make-believe with paper dolls of adult women, Handler realized there was an important niche in the market for a toy that allowed little girls to imagine the future.

 Despite the criticism, sales of Barbie-related merchandise continued to soar, topping 1 billion dollars annually by 1993.
-Since 1959, more than 800 million dolls in the Barbie family have been sold around the world and Barbie is now a bona fide global icon.
+Since 1959, over one billion dolls in the Barbie family have been sold around the world and Barbie is now a bona fide global icon.